February 2012

 Here is the block diagram:

-Note, this assumes no delay in the telco network, which under ordinary circumstances using wired, not cellular network, there should not be any.
+Note, this assumes no delay in the telco network, which under ordinary circumstances using the wired, not cellular network, there should not be any.
 The touchiest part of the whole thing is getting the stage coordinated with the studio during the transition to the remote broadcast.
 Once that is done, everything else just falls into place.

-The firing computer is located on shore next to our broadcast booth.
+The firing computer is located onshore next to our broadcast booth.
 They send the signal out to the barge on a wireless LAN link.

 Even though I don’t work for these people anymore, I asked if they needed help with the broadcast this year. ”Nope, we got it, thanks.”
 I will be paying close attention.